-New WeatherElement SLO County station, Lopez Lake Ranger Station, was added Wednesday, October 8th.
+New WeatherElement SLO County station, Paso Robles-Rowan's, was added the last week of October.

 About the SLOweather Watering Index

 The Index represents SLOweather’s recommended percentage setting for the watering budget or "precentage" adjustment feature.
 During the irrigation season, the Watering Index is recalculated using our local weather data to reflect the landscape’s changing need for water.
 The controller’s percentage adjust feature should be adjusted to match the current Index value.

 Your controller should be set so that it waters at 100% during the hottest, driest weeks of the year.
 Around here, those are in July.
 Then, check the SLOweather.com Watering Index once a week and set the percentage adjustment to match.
 This will then adjust the run times of your controller accordingly.